barlog-m/spt-andern/README.md

 `mapBotDisablePmcTalkativeness` disables PMC talkativeness for normal difficulty.

+`mapScavsAlwaysHasBackpack` Regualr scavs always has backpack.

+`mapScavsAlwaysHasArmor` Regular scavs always has (their crap) armor.

+`mapScavsAlwaysHasHeadwear` Regular scavs always has (their crap)

 ## Other settings

 `disablePmcBackpackWeapon` disables chance that PMC can have extra weapon in their backpack.